Jason Miskiri: Early life

 Miskiri was born on August 19, 1975, in Georgetown, Guyana.
 At age 5, he moved to Maryland.
 He attended Montgomery Blair High School in Silver Spring, Maryland, where he played alongside future All-Star Steve Francis.
 Miskiri would start his college career at Montgomery College.
 He would attend George Mason University for his junior and senior years.

 Professional career

 Charlotte Hornets (1999)

 Miskiri went undrafted in the 1999 NBA draft.
 However, the Charlotte Hornets would sign him to a contract on October 4, 1999, making him the first Guyanese NBA player.
 Miskiri played only one game in the NBA, recording one assist and two personal fouls in three minutes.
 On November 8, the Hornets waived him.

 Greenville Groove (2001-2002)

-Miskiri played for the Greenville Groove of the NBA Development League during the 2001-02 NBDL season.
+Miskiri played for the Greenville Groove of the NBA Development League during the 2001–02 National Basketball Development League season.
 In seven games with the Groove, Miskiri averaged 7.9 points per game, 2.0 rebounds per game, and 1.4 assists per game.